Godovich/Skillz17/readme.md

 </p>

 # Warning
-The code won't work/compile out of the box because we removed the most-important function ("GetBestCombinations").
+The code won't work/compile out of the box because we removed the most-important function ("GetBestCombinations"). <br />
 The function was removed because we don't want anyone copying our code and winning the 2018 championship by doing so.

 # License